SAKryukov/vscode-extensible-markdown/docs/index.md

 | markdown.extension.convertToHtml.options.smartQuotes | `“”‘’` | If typographer option is true, replaces `""` and `''` characters |
 | markdown.extension.convertToHtml.options.additionalPlugins | see [below](#customization-of-additional-plug-ins) | Descriptor of [additional markdown-it plug-ins](#additional-plug-ins) |

-The value of the option "markdown.extension.convertToHtml.options.smartQuotes" should have four characters, otherwise the characters `""` and `''` are rendered as is, as if the option value was `""''`.
+The value of the option "`markdown.extension.convertToHtml.options.smartQuotes`" should have four characters, otherwise the characters `""` and `''` are rendered as is, as if the option value was `""''`.
 It can be used to turn off "smart quotes" feature when other typographer processing is enabled.

 Note that selection of "markdown-it" options can render generated HTML files different from the  preview based on "VS Code Markdown" extension.
 For example, this preview presently does not enable "linkify" and "typographer".